TrellixVulnTeam/swahilipython_SCMU/Doc/library/exceptions.rst

    .. versionchanged:: 3.4
-      The :attr:`filename` attribute is now the original file name passed to the function, instead of the name encoded to or decoded from the filesystem encoding.
+      The :attr:`filename` attribute is now the original file name passed to the function, instead of the name encoded to or decoded kutoka the filesystem encoding.
 Also, the *filename2* constructor argument and attribute was added.